tq-systems/meta-tq/meta-tq/doc/README.TQMa93xx.md

     `pca953x 2-0070: failed reading register`.
 The (wakeup) IRQ handler is executed before the expander has been resumed.
 This message can be ignored.
 * When using the parallel display on MBa91xxCA the system might deadlock during boot
+* The NPU driver `ethosu` assumes the Cortex-M33 is not running.
+Starting Cortex-M33 from e.g. u-boot or using remoteproc is not supported by `ethosu` driver

 ## MBa91 differences